quanlieu/trello-test/README.md

 ## Available Scripts

-I updated simple-backend to enable Vulnerability Cards to contain notes and fix a bug that you can't delete Vulnerability Card.
+I updated simple-backend to enable Cards to contain notes and fix a bug that you can't delete Card.
 So please use the simple-backend.zip.

 In the project directory, you can run: